-The following roadmap borrows heavily from Energy Star, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
+The following roadmap for creating attractive, smart buildings from retrofit opportunities borrows heavily from The ENERGY STAR Guidelines for Energy Management, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.

 Step 1.
 Create a Metering Fabric